International examples of access to the arts

 Deaf-blind audience patron experiences show through innovative interpreters

-Ryan Odland sat in the audience in the back row at a recent production of the Broadway musical “Spring Awakening” as one of the characters rose from the grave.
+Ryan Odland sat in the audience in the back row at a production of the Broadway musical “Spring Awakening” as one of the characters rose from the grave.
 Dancers swept across the stage, music swelling for the final climactic number.
-“That was amazing,” said Ryan, who is deaf and blind.
+“That was amazing,” said Ryan, who is Deaf and blind.
 “Amazing.”

 Staged by Deaf West Theatre, the production features a mix of Deaf and hearing actors, with almost every line either signed or captioned on stage.
 But Ryan was the only one there experiencing the show through an innovative combination of three interpreters.
 Two sign-language specialists switched off every 15 minutes, translating the show’s onstage signing on to his palm while another stationed herself behind Ryan, using his back as a proxy for the stage to communicate the show’s complex choreography.